Colorado Nonprofit Association

 Therapist, Children’s Crisis

 The New Vistas Therapist‘s purpose is to provide individual, family, and group therapy to children/youth who are admitted to the Crisis Stabilization Unit.
 This includes conducting initial assessments, directing clinical services, and assisting with case management and disposition planning for children/youth.
 This position is three, 12-hour shifts per week.
+This position will work three 12-hour shifts (7am-7:30pm), with a set schedule of Wednesday, Friday and Saturdays.

 New Vistas’ mission is to use an interdisciplinary team of clinicians, residential counselors, medical staff and admissions staff to provide brief, 3-5 day, crisis stabilization treatment for children and youth with behavioral health issues, including depression, suicidal thoughts, other trauma reactions, and family issues.
 Our team coordinates treatment and provides tools and safety planning for children/youth and families so that they can safely return to their homes and the community.
 We are committed to serving Colorado’s children/youth while maintaining a non-judgmental and inclusive approach.